RedisLabs/redislabs-docs/content/rs/databases/memory-performance/memory-limit.md

 - [**database replication backlog**]({{<relref "/rs/databases/active-active/manage#replication-backlog/">}}) for synchronization between shards.
 By default, this is set to 1% of the database size.
 - [**Active-Active replication backlog**]({{<relref "/rs/databases/active-active/manage.md">}}) for synchronization between clusters.
 By default, this is set to 1% of the database size.

   It's also important to know Active-Active databases have a lower threshold for activating the eviction policy, because it requires propagation to all participating clusters.
 The eviction policy starts to evict keys when one of the Active-Active instances reaches 80% of its memory limit.

 Additional factors for Redis on Flash databases:
-- **flash to RAM ratio**:

-- [**database persistence**]({{<relref "/rs/databases/configure/database-persistence/">}}): Redis on Flash uses dual database persistence where both the primary and replica shards persist to disk.
+- [**database persistence**]({{<relref "/rs/databases/configure/database-persistence.md">}}): Redis on Flash uses dual database persistence where both the primary and replica shards persist to disk.
 This may add some processor and network overhead, especially in cloud configurations with network attached storage.

 ## What happens when Redis Enterprise Software is low on RAM?